 The Revenue Act of 1978 included a provision which became known as the Internal Revenue Code sec.
 401(k).
 The law became effective on January 1, 1980.
 You can imagine as the law was applied and brought into various corporations nationally, investment money was channeled (at increasing volume) to the stock market; the result would be an updraft in volume and price over time.

 The IBM 5150 was introduced in August of 1981 and, even though there were previously-sold small computers, the IBM proved more popular.
-As Wall Street saw the utility of the machine, “quants” and mathematicians were hired and told to find a way to make money.
+As Wall Street saw the utility of the machine (and similar…), “quants” and mathematicians were hired and told to find a way to make money.
 This was a factor in the eventual derivatives market (mid 1980’s through mid 1990’s).

-Ronald Reagan changed the tax structure in the period 1981-1982.
+Ronald Reagan changed the tax code/structure in the period 1981-1986.
 The deductions an individual could take advantage of were decreased to mainly two: mortgage and margin interest on investment.
 The highest marginal tax rate was decreased from 70%!
 You could make an argument that there was increasing amounts of cash directed to the markets.

 In the early 1980’s, Michael Milken and his employer Drexel Lambert had a significant effect on the perception of investment value and cashflow into securities.
 Mike took a look at the investment community’s perception of risk as resulting in default and bankruptcy of the companies in the High Yield market.
 He pointed out that the statistical probability of default for a “junk” company was about the same for quality companies.
 He then pointed to the amount of yield or gain the investor left on the table by ignoring the High Yield companies.
 How does that matter for the stock market’s climb?